 There are significant penalties for non-operation of RCT by a Principal Contractor.
 The penalties for non-compliance range from 3% to 35% of the gross payment amount and are dependent on the tax compliance position of the subcontractor.
-As the RCT base has been broadened considerably in recent years, it requires many entities (including those in the telecommunications industry), to evaluate the scope of RCT and the extent of its application to their businesses.
+As the RCT base has been broadened considerably in recent years, it requires many entities to evaluate the scope of RCT and the extent of its application to their businesses.